 Established in 1996, EveryMac.com long has been answering Mac questions submitted by readers.
 EveryiPhone.com's iPhone Q&A and iPhone Troubleshooting & Repair Q&A answer iPhone specific questions with the same exacting attention to detail.

-Click on each tab for the five most frequently asked iPhone questions in each category.
+The five most frequently asked iPhone questions in each category follow:

-If your question is not answered above, be sure to see EveryiPhone.com's comprehensive iPhone Q&A and iPhone Troubleshooting & Repair Q&A. Official iPhone manuals as well as unofficial forums for community assistance may be helpful, too.
+If your question is not answered above, be sure to see EveryiPhone.com's comprehensive iPhone Q&A and iPhone Troubleshooting & Repair Q&A. Official iPhone manuals as well as unofficial forums for community help may be useful, too.

 Apple's official instruction manuals in PDF format are below.
 An applicable program likely already is installed on your computer or device, but if not, the free Adobe Acrobat Reader is required to read PDFs.